-The patient should take the last missed tablet as soon as she remembers, even if this means taking two tablets at the same time.
-She then continues to take tablets at her usual time.
-In addition, a barrier method such as a condom should be used for the next 7 days.
-If intercourse took place in the preceding 7 days, the possibility of a pregnancy should be considered.
-The more tablets are missed and the closer they are to the regular tablet-free interval, the higher the risk of a pregnancy.
+The user should take the last missed tablet as soon as she remembers, even if this means that she needs to take 2 tablets at the same time.
+From then on she should continue to take the tablets at the usual time.
+At the same time she should use a barrier method, i.e. condom, for the next 7 days.
+If she had intercourse during the previous 7 days, she should consider the possibility that she might be pregnant.
+The more tablets have been missed, and the closer this happened to the monthly tablet-free period, the higher the risk of pregnancy is.